1949 Virginia gubernatorial election: Organization divided

 During the campaign Arnold would claim that the Byrd Organization attempted to "bury" him by a nomination as Lieutenant Governor or Senator.
 It was rumoured at one point that Arnold could withdraw, but he never intended to and maintained his campaign even without any expectation of winning.

 Antiorganization threat

 The split in the Byrd Organization meant that antiorganization candidates, normally weak and lacking leaders, gained a rare opportunity.
-Francis Pickens Miller, a former legislator from Fairfax County, had long been critical of how 1937 Democratic nominee James Price had is program undermined by Byrd's allies.
+Francis Pickens Miller, a former legislator from Fairfax County, had long been critical of how 1937 Democratic nominee James Price had his program undermined by Byrd's allies.
 Miller had been highly aggressive in urging Democrats to support Harry S. Truman the previous year and already announced he would run at the time of the presidential election.
 He soon argued that the party "high command" had completely lost touch with rank and file Democrats.

 Although no polls were taken, the campaign in the primary maintained a high pace right up until polling day on August 2.